$5K to Retirement In 9 Years: Year 7 “The Goldilocks Zone”

 I had bought into the expectation that I need to always be available, be able to respond to an urgent question from another country in the middle of the night, and be able to drop everything and visit a client on short notice.

 This was the year I started pulling back in ways that didn’t negatively affect my work, but allowed me to have a real balance.
 This was the year I got my life back.
 I stopped responding to emails I received late at night or on weekends.
 I was still reading them (because I was paranoid thinking “Oh no!
-What if I miss something important?!”), but nothing ever was important enough to respond to.
+What if I miss something important?!”), but nothing was ever important enough to respond to.

 However, even though I wasn’t actually responding to these emails, just reading them made my brain think about them regardless and re-write the same email response in my head a million times.
 This didn’t give me the “off” time I was craving so I took it a step further.
 I started turning off my phone notifications on weekends and after hours.
 And shockingly, no one died!
 Nothing bad happened.
 Instead I felt calmer and more focused than I ever had before.